ggwebdev/barkyn-challenge/README.md

 6 ```docker exec app-app php vendor/phpunit/phpunit/phpunit``` to run the units tests

-7 Import the ```Barkyn.postman_collection.json``` located on root folder to Postman to access the collections createds and run the requests on API
+7 Import the ```Barkyn.postman_collection.json``` file, located in the project's root folder, into Postman to access the project's collections and see the API working!

 Thats all.
 I hope I have achieved the challenge objective. =)